JokinAce/SoloLearn-Certificate-Verifier/README.md

 # SoloLearn-Certificate-Verifier
-Checks if a SoloLearn Certificate is valid via it's ID
+Checks if a SoloLearn Certificate is valid via it's ID and also asks to Download it.